 Granada Less Than 48 Hours

-By Train: There are high speed rail link is now open.
+By Train: A high-speed rail link is now open.
 The train station is fairly central and is in Avenida de Andaluces off Avenida de la constitución.
 The phone number is 958 27 272.

-By Bus: There are many buses each day to and from other large Spanish cities.
-The bus station is slightly out of town and you will need to get a taxi or a bus to get to the center
+By Bus: Many buses daily to and from other large Spanish cities.
+The bus station is slightly out of town, and you must get a taxi or a bus to get to the center.

 Granada Short Break Package